 It takes writing and reading.
 Writing and listening.
 Reorganising words and phrases, and editing again.

-Although adding rhythm alone to your writing won’t guarantee amazing content (achieving great copy is a combination of many different devices!) — it will make it better.
+Although adding rhythm alone to your writing won’t guarantee amazing content (achieving excellent copy is a combination of many different devices!) — it will make it better.

 So, how do you go about writing with rhythm?